xuanyi110/Gym-Management-System/readme.md

     npm run build
     ```

-4. Open the `home.html` file in the repo by broswer and you are all set!
+4. Open the [web page](http://localhost:8080/client/home.html) and you are all set!

 ## Copyright ©